echavet/MitsubishiCN105ESPHome/README.md

 # Mitsubishi CN105 ESPHome

 > [!WARNING]
-> Due to a change in ESPHome 2025.2.0, some users are reporting build problems related to the loading of the `uptime_seconds_sensor` class.
-If you get a compile error for this reason, manually add an uptime sensor to your YAML configuration as below, clean your build files, and recompile.
-Once the root cause is identified this note will be removed.
->
-> ```yaml
-> sensor:
->   - platform: uptime
->     name: Uptime
-> ```

-> [!WARNING]
 > Due to a change in ESPHome 2025.8.0, some users are facing UART connection issues after a cold boot.
 Forcing the firmware esphome version to a previous release (2025.7.5 and below) solves the issue (no cold boot required).
 Alternative is to force ESP32 IDF version to 5.4.0.
 Note that OTA updates to 2025.8.0+ may work but can break after a subsequent cold boot.
 >
 > _"commit 116c91e9c5fc6d0d32191bd4e6d6e406e2bff6bf Author: Jonathan Swoboda <154711427+swoboda1337@users.noreply.github.com> Date: Tue Jul 22 19:15:31 2025 -0400_